Does Metal Roofing Interfere With Cell Phone Reception?

-Metal Roofs and Cell Phones
+Metal Roofing and Cell Phones

 Cell phones have become an accessory that the majority of people in developed countries have deemed a necessity.
 However, bad connection service, poor voice quality, dropped calls, texts and emails that never send can be a challenge.
 And then there’s files with large sizes, such as videos or images, that can be extremely frustrating to deliver via cellular service.
 Unless you have good service, your smartphone is basically useless as a device for communication.